 Africa is many nations, all of them rich with history, natural beauty, and diverse cultures.
-Egypt and Morocco have contributed to the world’s historical, religious, and cultural legacy and have strong design legacies that appear often in restaurants.
+Nations like Egypt and Morocco have contributed to the world’s historical, religious, and cultural legacy and have strong design legacies that appear often in restaurants.
 A more unique take on Africa for a restaurant is full of the sights, sounds, and tastes of Wild Africa.

 A Horn of Plenty

 Wild Africa is alive with the colors of nature – forest greens, savannah gold, and earthy browns.
 These colors also make for an exciting restaurant color palette when used.
 Wild Africa is rhythmic with the thump of a native music, monkeys in the trees, and trumpet of elephants calling in the distance.
 These sounds are mysterious, exciting, and electric.
 Most restaurants have elevator music softly playing for atmosphere.
 A wild Africa restaurant would have the sounds of nature echoing softly in its corridors and feature the sounds of popular African music.